Advertisement – We were given this Nintendo Switch console in return for a review.

 Ben used to love a Just Dance game on his Xbox but hasn’t yet tried it on the Switch.
 Suzanne’s daughter loves it as she can move around and burn off energy.

 If you are worried about your child accidentally throwing the controllers through the TV you can buy straps!
-This is great for younger players and those who don’t like to sit still.
+This is great for younger players and those who dislike sitting still.

 Super Mario Party